wzk-aziz/wzk-aziz/README.md

 ### 🚀 About Me

 I'm a driven software engineering student with a love for tech and gaming.
-My journey took an unexpected turn from disliking programming to thriving in it—especially when building applications that solve real-world problems.
+My journey took an unexpected turn from disliking programming to thriving in it—especially when building applications that solve daily problems.
 When I'm not coding, you'll probably find me immersed in a game or learning something new.

 ---